ra3xdh/qucs_s-help/source/overview/equations.md

 First, it's necessary to understand that ngspice stores all data as a vector.
 Even scalars are vectors "under the hood", they simply have a length of 1.

+Next, understand that you can place comments anywhere you like in a _Nutmeg Equation_.
+Simply begin the line with ``;``, and that line will be considered a comment.
+There is no support for "inline" comments - comments must take an entire line.

 **Algebraic Operators:**
 * ``+`` : Addition
 * ``-`` : Subtraction